-The mixed results of this analysis, as well as the limitations noted above, do point towards a need to consider the fundamental malleability of paper-and-pencil test formats.
+The mixed results of this analysis, as well as the limitations just noted, do point toward a need to consider the fundamental malleability of paper-and-pencil test formats.
 If best practices in test item development and administration calls for a tailored approach between the test item and the student, it will be very difficult, if not impossible, to create that match without computer-based assessments.
 Universal Design principles are difficult to implement without some access to multiple modes of presentation and response to test items.
-While the multiple-choice format of questions is also a potential capacity limitation, especially for lower English ELLs who face language as well as literacy challenges, it is highly unlikely that statewide, standardized assessments will move away from a predominantly multiple-choice approach.
-What computerized assessment can bring is a mechanism by which interactive, multi-modal, and animated test items can be developed that can, in fact, result in greater accessibility.
+Although the multiple-choice format of questions is also a potential capacity limitation, especially for lower English ELLs who face language as well as literacy challenges, it is highly unlikely that statewide, standardized assessments will move away from a predominantly multiple-choice approach.
+What computerized assessment can bring is a mechanism by which interactive, multimodal, and animated test items can be developed that can, in fact, result in greater accessibility.
 In a sense, accessible items provide students with tools to represent knowledge, skills, and abilities.
-The ability to control these features so that they match the needs of individual students with disabilities or English language learners, utilizes these tools in a deliberate manner.
-Preliminary results from the ONPAR project are promising (Kopriva & Winter, 2013; Kopriva,

-Gabel, & Cameron, 2009; Wright, 2009).
-The ONPAR projects focus on providing students with individualized levels of item features, such as audio in English or in one's native language for emerging English language users, roll over graphics, symbols or glossed text, and novel response formats for more challenging constructs..
-The initial target groups include ELLs; later ONPAR studies included LD and other students with disabilities that teachers thought might benefit.
+The ability to control these features so that they match the needs of individual SwD or ELL, utilizes these tools in a deliberate manner.
+Preliminary results from the ONPAR project are promising (Kopriva, Gabel, & Cameron, 2009; Kopriva et al., 2013; Wright & Kopriva, 2009).
+The ONPAR projects focus on providing students with individualized levels of item features, such as audio in English or in one's native language for emerging English language users, roll over graphics, symbols or glossed text, and novel response formats for more challenging constructs.
+The initial target groups include ELLs; later ONPAR studies included LD and other SwDs that teachers thought might benefit.
 As piloting continues, template item formats may be revised and adjusted to meet the needs of students with different language and literacy challenges, including perhaps DHH.